ThomasLee94/dynamic-programming/egg.md

 Suppose 2 eggs are available, what is the minimum number of drops required to know from which if egg the egg is dropped, it will break.

+We are minimising the use of eggs to find the pivotal floor in the worst case.